robertjpayne/QuerySize/README.md

 # QuerySize

-A tasty bit of Swift to make writing device and/or screen size specific code.
+A tasty bit of Swift to make writing device and/or screen size specific code easier.

 ## Requirements